mocquin/quickstarts/ipyywidgets.md

 ## interact_manual

-Option to pass to create a button to update results.
+By default, interact and interactive call the function for every update of the widgets value.
+Interact_manual is an option to pass to create a button to update results.

 ```python
 foo = interactive(slow_function, {'manual': True},